Amossonny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * tr 'Ac' 'Ze' is a script that scans the input looking for occurrences of the characters 'A' and 'c' in order to replace them with 'Z', and 'e' respectively
 * tr -d 'cC' is a script that scans the input looking for occurrences of the letters 'c' and 'C' in order to delete them from the input
 * rev command reads the input from a file or from standard input (stdin) and reverses the order of characters in each line
+* cut -d: -f1,6 /etc/passwd | sort is a script that extracts the username and the home directory from each line of the /etc/passwd file and the sorts them in ascending order based on the usernames